kirbunkle/wizardry6PicUnpacker/README.md

 My main goal for making this program was to censor some of the nudity in the game.

-I have already "modestized" 4 .PIC files:
+I have already "modestized" 3 .PIC files:

 MON30, Amazulu

 MON38, Siren

 MON45, Rebecca

-MON53, Faerie

 You can see samples of what these would look like in the EditedPics/SamplesOfEditedPics directory